camillalindelow/Rexercises/README.md

 Procedure
 * File storage: The downloaded dataset was saved to a R-folder (/Users/camilla/Documents/R), set as working directory.
 * Constructing one dataset: Variables (Subjects, Activities and Features) were stored in separate files in the original dataset.
-These were further divided in two sets, Test and Train (see CodeBook for details).
+These were further divided in two sets, Test and Train.
 To first add Test and Train rowwise and then add the variables columnwise seemed a logical approach.
 * Headers: The initial data didn't have headers, so that is added along the way.
 Headers for features were taken from the file features.txt
 * Activity labels: The Activity variables were initially coded 1:6, these were relabeled in a more descriptive manner using the key in file activity_labels.txt.
 This was done before merging all the columns into one table.
 * Extract features containing Mean and Std values: This was interpreted as meaning all features contaning the words mean or std, resulting in 86 features out of the initial 561.
-* Counting the Mean and Std for each Activity and Subject: This was interpreted as finding Mean/Std for each subject (30) and then for each activity (6) performed by that subject.
-This gave a total of 30*6 Mean/Std values for the 86 features.
+* Counting the Mean and Std for each Activity and Subject: This was interpreted as finding mean values for each subject (30) and then for each activity (6) performed by that subject.
+This gave a total of 30*6 mean values for the 86 features.
-* The resulting data.table was saved as a csv-file for uploading to the course site.
+* The resulting data.table was saved as a csv-separated file for uploading to the course site.